zedlopez/ifm/The Recipe Book.md

 [Ant-Sensitive Sunglasses] demonstrates how to use activities to make more flexible room description text.

 Next, the story determines what items are visible to the player and need to be described.
-These never include the player himself, or scenery, but other things in the environment will be made "marked for listing".
+These never include the player himself, or `scenery`, but other things in the environment will be made `marked for listing`.
 This is also the stage at which Inform chooses the order in which items will be listed.

 We are allowed to meddle by changing the priorities of objects, in case we want some things to be described to the player first or last in the room description; [Priority Lab] goes into detail about how.
 We can also force things to be left out entirely: [Low Light] handles the case of an object that can only be seen when an extra lamp is switched on, even though the room is not otherwise considered dark.
 [Copper River] implements the idea of "interesting" and "dull" objects: the story determines which items are currently important to the puzzles or narrative and mentions those in the room description, while suppressing everything else.

-Then Inform carries out the writing a paragraph about... activity with anything that provides one; anything it prints the name of, it tags "mentioned".
+Then Inform carries out the `writing a paragraph about...` activity with anything that provides one; anything it prints the name of, it tags `mentioned`.
 Thus

 	Rule for writing a paragraph about Mr Wickham: say "Mr Wickham looks speculatively at [list of women in the location]."